-Here, the modified IEEE 14-bus system is employed when the GENCO which is the owner of generation units $1$ and $3$ submit strategic bids.
+Here, the modified IEEE 14-bus system is employed when the GENCO, the owner of generation units $1$ and $3$, submits strategic bids.
 The system contains $5$ generation units and $20$ transmission lines.
 The proposed strategic bidding solution is compared with the one based on DC-MCP under two scenarios.
-In the first scenario, there is no limitation in the reactive power dispatch of the generation units and the awarded dispatch of the MCP settled the reactive power demand.
-In the second scenario, there is a Limited Reactive Power Support (LRPS) for each generation unit.
+There is no limitation in the reactive power dispatch of the generation units in the first scenario and the awarded dispatch of the MCP settled the reactive power demand.
+There is a Limited Reactive Power Support (LRPS) for each generation unit in the second scenario.

-The strategic bidding model based on DC-MCP is unable to properly model the limitation of reactive power support to modify its bidding strategy accordingly.
+The strategic bidding model based on DC-MCP cannot correctly model the limitation of reactive power support to modify its bidding strategy accordingly.
 The limitation of reactive power support leads to a decrease in the voltage magnitude of buses during peak hours.
-The proposed strategic bidding problem is able to model the drop in the voltage profile of bus $6$ as shown in Fig. \ref{fig:LRPS} (a).
+The proposed strategic bidding problem can model the drop in the voltage profile of bus $6$, as shown in Fig. \ref{fig:LRPS} (a).
 On the contrary, the strategic bidding model based on DC-MCP is unable to model such limitations.
 As shown in Fig. \ref{fig:LRPS} (b), there is a drop in the reactive power support from the generation unit connected to bus $6$ in case of imposing generation limits.